sourcegraph/terraform-aws-executors/modules/networking/README.md

 This module is very simple, creating only a network and a subnet by default.

 Using the `nat` flag, an optional NAT will be provisioned in the network, too.
-This can be useful in conjunction with the `assign_public_ip` option of the executors module to create a private network without public IPs.
+This can be useful in conjunction with the `assign_public_ip` option of the executors and docker-mirror modules to create a private network without public IPs.